OndrejKutil/OndrejKutil/README.md

-- 👋 Hi, I’m Ondřej Kuti.
+- 👋 Hi, I’m Ondřej Kutil.
 I am currently studying Computer Science at Charles University in Prague
 - Languages I use - Python, C#, C++
 - You can contact me on Discord or my email